-The *ABCC launched proceedings in the Federal Circuit Court against construction company Devine Constructions, its General Manager Michael Tucker and two of its employees allegedly discriminating against a steel fabrication company because it did not have a CFMEU enterprise agreement.
+On 25 September 2019, the Federal Circuit Court in Brisbane penalised Devine Constructions, its general manager and a senior employee $38,000 for refusing to engage a steel fabrication company because it did not have a CFMEU enterprise agreement.